 First, I can use the environment to get the current rendering mode.

-Next, let's use the rendering mode by changing the fill of our circle if the complication is full-color, or tinted.
+Next, let's use the rendering mode by changing the fill of our circle and the complication is for color or tinted.

 We'll add a switch statement to check for the current value of rendering mode.

-In the full-color case, we'll keep our circle exactly the same, using a blue fill color.
+In the fullColor case, we keep our circle exactly the same using a blue fill color...

-But in the tinted case, we're going to change the fill entirely.
+but in the tinted case, we're gonna change the fill entirely.

-Instead of a single color, we're going to use a linear gradient.
+Instead of a single color, we're gonna use a linear gradient.